-(i) If two or more individuals subject to the Basic Agreement are employed on a domestic picture, it will be subject to liability for percentage payments to the extent hereinafter provided.

-18 Individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be considered part of the "Los Angeles production crew" for purposes of this subparagraph (c) only and not for any other purpose.

-(ii) Except as provided in subparagraph (c)(3)(iii) below: (A) percentage payments on domestic pictures distributed in Supplemental Markets other than by means of cassettes will be five and four-tenths percent (5.4%) of "Producer's gross;" and (B) percentage payments on domestic pictures distributed in Supplemental Markets by means of cassettes will be six and seventy-five hundredths percent (6.75%) on the first one million dollars of "Producer's gross," as that term is defined in subparagraph (b)(2)(ii) of this Article XXVIII, and eight and one-tenth percent (8.1%) of "Producer's gross" in excess of one million dollars.

-(iii) (A) Percentage payments on a domestic picture shall be made on a prorated basis if a majority of the shooting days of principal photography on the motion picture occurred outside of the following states - Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
-In the event that the IATSE determines that the proration formula set forth in this subsection (A) adversely affects Supplemental Markets revenues, it shall have the right to terminate same, in which case proration on domestic pictures shall be governed by the provisions of subsection (B) below.

-(B) Percentage payments on domestic pictures not covered by subsection (A) above or which commence principal photography more than one hundred twenty (120) days after the IATSE terminates the provisions of subparagraph (A) above shall be made on a prorated basis if all of the following conditions are satisfied:

-(1) The Los Angeles production crew, as defined above, consists of twenty-nine (29) or fewer individuals (no more than twenty-two (22) of whom may be hired from the jurisdiction of the IATSE West Coast Studio Locals), and the salaries paid to those twenty-nine (29) or fewer individuals constitute less than fifty percent (50%) of the salaries of the entire production crew.
+- (i) If two or more individuals subject to the Basic Agreement are employed on a domestic picture, it will be subject to liability for percentage payments to the extent hereinafter provided. - (ii) Except as provided in subparagraph (c)(3)(iii) below: (A) percentage payments on domestic pictures distributed in Supplemental Markets other than by means of cassettes will be five and four-tenths percent (5.4%) of "Producer's gross;" and (B) percentage payments on domestic pictures distributed in Supplemental Markets by means of cassettes will be six and seventy-five hundredths percent (6.75%) on the first one million dollars of "Producer's gross," as that term is defined in subparagraph (b)(2)(ii) of this Article XXVIII, and eight and one-tenth percent (8.1%) of "Producer's gross" in excess of one million dollars. - (iii) (A) Percentage payments on a domestic picture shall be made on a prorated basis if a majority of the shooting days of principal photography on the motion picture occurred outside of the following states Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
+In the event that the IATSE determines that the proration formula set forth in this subsection (A) adversely affects Supplemental Markets revenues, it shall have the right to terminate same, in which case proration on domestic pictures shall be governed by the provisions of subsection (B) below. - (B) Percentage payments on domestic pictures not covered by subsection (A) above or which commence principal photography more than one hundred twenty (120) days after the IATSE terminates the provisions of subparagraph (A) above shall be made on a prorated basis if all of the following conditions are satisfied: - (1) The Los Angeles production crew, as defined above, consists of twenty-nine (29) or fewer individuals (no more than twenty-two (22) of whom may be hired from the jurisdiction of the IATSE West Coast Studio Locals), and the salaries paid to those twenty-nine (29) or fewer individuals constitute less than fifty percent (50%) of the salaries of the entire production crew.
 In determining whether twenty-nine (29) or fewer individuals are employed on the picture, the following shall be excluded: make-up artists, hairdressers and costumers who are specifically required to be furnished by the Producer in accordance with the personal service contract of an actor and those individuals engaged in post-production or distribution functions, including, but not limited to, editing and looping regardless of where or when those functions are performed; and

-(2) A majority of the shooting days of principal photography on the motion picture occurred outside of the following states - Alaska, Arizona, California, Colorado, Idaho,

-Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
+(2) A majority of the shooting days of principal photography on the motion picture occurred outside of the following states - Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.